RonaldAllanRivera/used-cars-search/plan.md

    - Only allow 4 items to be compared at a time.
    - If more than 4 items are added to the compare list, show a message to the user.
    - If less than 4 items are added to the compare list, show a message to the user.
-   - 4 becuase you are following the 4 column layout of the search grid view
+   - 4 because you are following the 4 column layout of the search grid view

 5. **Testing & Docs**
    - Ensure everything works on desktop and mobile.